bxdoan/bxdoan/README.md

 <div align="center">

-> Forgetting is like a wound.
-The wound may heal, but it has already left a scar.
+> Every child is an artist.
+The problem is how to remain an artist once he grows up.

-> — Monkey D Luffy —
+> — Pablo Picasso —

 </div>